acteng/atip-data-prep/README.md

 ## Splitting huge OSM files

-The pipelines in this repo need two files as input: an OSM XML file and a GeoJSON file with a single polygon, representing the area clipped in that OSM file.
+Some pipelines in this repo need two files as input: an OSM XML file and a GeoJSON file with a single polygon, representing the area clipped in that OSM file.
 For ATIP, we want to repeat this for every LAD and TA in the UK.